wentallout/cult-hunter/README.md

 ### The Cult (main antagonist)
 The cults are hidden in the city, they lure innocent people in and do horrible things (both violent and non-violent crime).
 There were 12 cults in total (1 main, 11 branches).
 One of them got wiped out by Nameless in the beginning.
-- The Cult Leaders: charismatic leaders, each of them are immortal (until Nameless cancel them) and have crazy reality-bending powers.
+- The Cult Leaders: charismatic and powerful, each of them are immortal (until Nameless cancel them).
+They have crazy reality-bending powers.
 No one in the city knows who/where they are and what they look like so it forces the players to find clues to track them down.
 	+ No.12
 	+ No.11
 	+ No.10